hamiltop/streamz/README.md

 - `Streamz.Net.TCPServer/1` - A server version of `Streamz.Net.TCPClient`
 - `Streamz.Net.UDPClient/1` - A UDP version of `Streamz.Net.TCPClient`
 - `Streamz.Net.UDPServer/1` - A server version of `Streamz.Net.TCPClient`
-- `Streamz.Task.stream/1` - Accepts an array of functions and streams the result of the functionsin the order of completion.
+- `Streamz.Task.stream/1` - Accepts an array of functions and streams the result of the functions in the order of completion.

 More ideas are welcome.